sidecartridge/sidecart-site-dev-docs/introduction.md

 ## Contribution Guidelines

-theBelow are some quick guidelines to ensure smooth contributions to our project.
+Below are some quick guidelines to ensure smooth contributions to our project.

 ### 📜 Licensing